Eddie Cochran: Death

+Personal life

+Cochran dated singer-songwriter Sharon Sheeley.
+As a songwriter, Sheeley worked in the music business and for manager Jerry Capehart.
+She wrote "Love Again" and "Cherished Memories" for Cochran, and the 1959 hit song "Somethin' Else" with Eddie's brother Bill Cochran.
+Sheeley had been romantically interested in Cochran for two years, seemingly unrequited.
+Originally brunette, she dyed her hair blonde and spent money on a new wardrobe, in an attempt to impress Cochran.
+In 1958, after attending a New Year's Eve party hosted by Cochran in New York, the couple started dating.
+They were secretly engaged by 1960, and were planning a future together.

+In 1988, Levi Strauss & Co. promoted their Levi's 501 range with a television commercial called Eddie Cochran, directed by Syd Macartney.
+It told the story of how Sheeley (played by actress Sharon Devlin) attracted Cochran at the 1958 party by wearing said product.
+It was supposedly narrated by Sheeley.
+The background song, "C'mon Everybody", was released as a promotional single, followed by a compilation album of Cochran's hits.

+Legacy

 Posthumous releases and honors

 A posthumous album, My Way, was released in 1964.
 Cochran was a prolific performer, and the British label Rockstar Records has released more of his music posthumously than was released during his life.
 The company is still looking for unpublished songs.
 One of his posthumous releases was "Three Stars", a tribute to J.P.
 Richardson, better known as the Big Bopper, and Cochran's friends Buddy Holly and Ritchie Valens, who had all died in a plane crash just one year earlier.
 Written just hours after the tragedy by disc jockey Tommy Dee, it was recorded by Cochran two days later (Dee recorded his own version several weeks later).
 His voice broke during the spoken lyrics about Valens and Holly.